PistonDevelopers/rust-empty/README.md

 * Add a `crate_id` attribute for your library
 * Deny missing doc attribute for library
 * A `.gitignore` to keep repository clean
-* Library binaries should be in `target/cpu-vendor-os/lib` directory
+* Library dependencies should be in `target/deps` directory
 * Example programs better not be in the `src/` directory
 * Need a `-O` flag to compile optimized code
 * Dependencies, rust-nightly check through Travis CI etc.